mooreryan/InteinFinder/_docs_src/src/installing-from-source.md

 $ opam exec -- make install_release
 ```

-Note that if you have different versions of the [external dependencies](todo.md), then the tests may fail for trivial reasons (like alignments being slightly different between MAFFT versions).
+Note that if you have different versions of the [external dependencies](./installing-external-dependencies.md), then the tests may fail for reasons due to changes in the dependencies (like alignments being slightly different between MAFFT versions).

 ## Sanity check